-- b) facility mortgage, lease or rental payments; - c) utilities; - d) insurance; - e) property taxes; - f) janitorial costs and supplies; - g) repairs and maintenance; - h) renovations and leasehold improvements; and - i) professional fees associated with the purchase or development of a building (e.g., legal, architectural, engineering, financial consulting). - 7.17.6 Proceeds cannot be used for the purchase, maintenance or repair of equipment, furniture or a facility for income-producing operations or any other activity which appears to be of a commercial nature, unless otherwise approved by the AGLC. - 7.17.7 Proceeds may be used to pay for the development and operation of an athletic or recreational facility if: - a) all individuals of the HFN community have the right to make use of the facility at least 50% of the time the facility is in operation and the hours of public use are reasonable.
-Membership cannot be a requirement for public use; and - b) the facility is used by sports teams and/or participants representing the HFN community. - 7.17.8 If the facility includes space for both charitable and religious activities and non-charitable or non-religious activities the Licensed Charity or Sub-charity must provide the AGLC with a breakdown of the square footage of the entire facility, including which entity uses which space, and how Proceeds will be spent for each respective space. - 7.17.9 Proceeds cannot be used for the facility disbursements of a facility used for private social activities where the HFN community are not allowed access.
+- c) utilities; - d) insurance; - e) property taxes; - f) janitorial costs and supplies; - g) repairs and maintenance; - h) renovations and leasehold improvements; and - i) professional fees associated with the purchase or development of a building (e.g., legal, architectural, engineering, financial consulting). - 7.17.6 Proceeds cannot be used for the purchase, maintenance or repair of equipment, furniture or a facility for income-producing operations or any other activity which appears to be of a commercial nature, unless otherwise approved by AGLC. - 7.17.7 Proceeds may be used to pay for the development and operation of an athletic or recreational facility if: - a) all individuals of the HFN community have the right to make use of the facility at least 50 per cent of the time the facility is in operation and the hours of public use are reasonable.
+Membership cannot be a requirement for public use; and - b) the facility is used by sports teams and/or participants representing the HFN community. - 7.17.8 If the facility includes space for both charitable and religious activities and non-charitable or non-religious activities the licensed charity or sub-charity must provide AGLC with a breakdown of the square footage of the entire facility, including which entity uses which space, and how proceeds will be spent for each respective space. - 7.17.9 Proceeds cannot be used for the facility disbursements of a facility used for private social activities where the HFN community are not allowed access. - 7.17.10 Eligible facility disbursements may be spent from the casino account or from a separate account designated as a "building fund".
+If a separate account is created, AGLC must have access to the bank statements, cancelled cheques and invoices/receipts from the account.
+7.17.1 1 (Deleted Apr 2021)